 From the first day of school we begin teaching State Board safety and sanitation standards.
-These standards are taught throughout the course to ensure students practice the standards with each guest service and continue after the student graduates.
-Although South Dakota does require a written test for licensing, it does not require a practical testing.
+These standards are taught throughout the course to ensure Future Professionals practice the standards with each guest service and continue after they graduate.
+South Dakota does not require a practical exam for licensure.
+South Dakota does require a written theory and state laws and rules exam for licensure.

-During the course a student is required to pass and complete sets of practical testing prior to completing Protege'.
-A student is also required to pass assigned practical and written testing prior to completing Final Phase.
-These assignments must be passed with a 80% or higher grade in order to graduate.
+During the Core phase a Future Professional is required to pass and complete all practical and written exams prior to moving to the Adaptive Phase.
+Future Professionals will be assigned to take their state laws & rules and final theory exams during the Final Phase scheduled class by the Final Phase learning leader.
+It is required to pass written final exams prior to completion of Final Phase.
+Exams must be passed with a 80% or higher to graduate.